Want to know more? — Subscribe

 2. Artificial Intelligence, Machine Learning, and Big Data

 The full potential of AI and ML is yet to be found, especially as they concern healthcare.
 This trend in telemedicine will continue to grow and develop well into the future.
-This technology is currently being deployed for pandemic detection, thermal screening, CT scan analysis, stroke prediction and prevention, and more.
+AI and ML help with advanced medical imaging analysis, stroke prediction, personalized treatment, and more.

-And with the advent of Big Data, solutions that can identify viable health trends and perform forecasting based on telehealth statistics will pave the way for in-depth research providing previously unavailable insights into society’s healthcare needs.
+With the advent of Big Data, solutions that can identify viable health trends and perform forecasting based on telemedicine statistics will pave the way for in-depth research providing previously unavailable insights into society's healthcare needs.

 3. AR and VR